Bandwidth/bandwidth.github.io/voice/bxml/verbs/resumeRecording.md

 Audio that occurs between the [`<PauseRecording>`](pauseRecording.md) and `<ResumeRecording>` tag will not be present in the recording.

-The paused period will not be included in the duration of the recording and will not be billed.
+The paused period will not be included in the duration of the recording and therefore will not contribute to the recording portion of the bill.

-If there is not currently a paused recording, this verb has no effect.
+If there is not an ongoing recording at the time of this verb's execution, it has no effect.

 ### Attributes
 | ATTRIBUTE | Description |